Summary Annual Report for employee benefit plans

 - List the plan’s total income, including employee contributions, employer contributions, gains and losses, and investment earnings.

-- Plan participant’s rights to information
+- Plan participants’ rights to information

 - Inform plan participants that they can request a copy of Form 5500 and any attached items and examine them at the plan’s main office.
 The SAR must describe the attached items.

-- Additional information
+- Rights to additional information

 - Describe how non-English speaking participants can receive assistance obtaining a copy of the SAR in their native language.
 Write these instructions in the non-English language and include them in the English version of the SAR.